 - 18 hours minimum for multiple no-decompression dives

 - 24 hours for multiple dives over a few days (seen on most liveaboard websites I looked at)

 After our six dives on the two-day liveaboard, my dive computer removed the no-fly warning around noon on the third day.
 I’m very conservative when it comes to diving, and an extra day in the region is always fun, so I’ve always planned a three-day weekend to Cairns.
 But I’ve met divers who fly the next morning, approximately 18 hours after their last dive.
 Most dives on the Great Barrier Reef are shallow.
-But it’s a big bet to play with the limits.
+But it’s a big bet to play with the limits so I don’t recommend taking the risk.
 You can also choose to snorkel instead of diving on your last day on the liveaboard.

 With flights leaving Cairns early (before 6 am!), you can fully enjoy your last day and go straight back to work in the morning!

 8. How to spend one day around Cairns not diving the Great Barrier Reef

 If you decide to observe the 24 hour surface time before flying back home, you can make a day trip from Cairns to explore the region.
 There are many things to do in Cairns other than scuba diving on the Reef.
 Some options you can look at: